johno/pixyll/_posts/2015-03-22-what-a-skateboard-ramp-taught-me-about-education.md

 layout:     post
 title:      What a skateboard ramp taught me about education
 date:       2015-03-22
-summary:    "My kid’s diagnosis is dyslexia”, she said to me in a low tone of voice.
+summary:    '"My kid’s diagnosis is dyslexia”, she said to me in a low tone of voice.
 I wasn’t surprised.
 I’ve been tutoring this kid for more than three years, and in the last couple of months he was showing a steady decline in school performance.
-What we did next changed my whole perspective on education...
+What we did next changed my whole perspective on education...'
 categories: code
 author:     stefy
 ---